y3owk1n/dotmd.nvim/README.md

  ---@type DotMd.Config
  opts = {
-  root_dir = "~/dotmd" -- set it to your desired directory or remain at it is default_split = "none" -- or "vertical" or "horizontal" based on your preference rollover_todo = {
+  root_dir = "~/dotmd" -- set it to your desired directory or remain at it is default_split = "none" -- or "vertical" or "horizontal" or "float" based on your preference rollover_todo = {
    enabled = true, -- enable rollover
   },